blackberry/saturnring/README.md

 Saturnring enables sharing multiple block storage devices on multiple hosts via iSCSI.
 For example, SSD or QoS-guaranteed block storage like AWS provisioned IOPs can be shared by multiple VMs using Saturnring.

+You may also want to read the user guide in the /doc directory.

 ## Motivation

 1. The IO capabilities of high performance block storage offered by cloud providers (e.g. SSDs attached to VMs) often exceed the requirements of that one VM.